tobek/laminae/06-ngd.md

 <!--
 the point:

-- how to know what to move on from
+- how to know what to move on from and when
 - how to move on
 - the joy of letting go
 -->

+vs CGD and vs NGP

 HUMOR: just laughing at it. ayy lmao